s1nack-dev/heads-guide/README.md

 22. You'll then be asked if want to export the public key to a USB drive.
 Type "Y" for yes and hit enter.
 23. Then select the usb drive you want the public key to be saved to
 24. Now Heads will set up your NitroKey to work with Heads.
 This can take 5 - 10 minutes.
 Be patient and don't touch anything until it's completed
-This is mostly important if you want TOTP to be reliable.
-1. You may get an error stating "Unable to create TPM counter".
+25. You may get an error stating "Unable to create TPM counter".
 Just hit OK.
-2. You "may" then be brought to a page titled "ERROR: TOTP Generation Failed".
+26. You "may" then be brought to a page titled "ERROR: TOTP Generation Failed".
 Regardless, unplug your Nitrokey and reinsert it.
 If you're on the Heads Boot Menu, got to "Options -->", then go to "TPM/TOTP/HOTP Options -->"
-3. Now click "Generate new HOTP/TOTP secret"
+27. Now click "Generate new HOTP/TOTP secret"
-4. You may get a warning that any old secrets will be erased.
+28. You may get a warning that any old secrets will be erased.
 Click OK and hit enter.
-5. You'll then be presented with a QR code.
+29. You'll then be presented with a QR code.
 Scan it with your phone and hit enter
-6. Type your admin gpg key passcode and hit enter
+30. Type your admin gpg key passcode and hit enter
-7. Now you'll be back to the Heads Home Menu.
+31. Now you'll be back to the Heads Home Menu.
 Go to Options, then "Update checksums and sign all files in /boot", click on it.
 The next screen click Yes.
 On the next screen, type "Y" to confirm your have your GPG Card(aka NitroKey) inserted.
-8. Then type in your TPM Owner password.
+32. Then type in your TPM Owner password.
-9. If asked, enter your GPG User Pin and hit enter
+33. If asked, enter your GPG User Pin and hit enter
-10. If the signing fails, wait until you're back to the home screen, then pull out and reinsert your NitroKey and redo the steps for "Update checksums and sign all files in /boot".
+34. If the signing fails, wait until you're back to the home screen, then pull out and reinsert your NitroKey and redo the steps for "Update checksums and sign all files in /boot".
-11. You should be back on the Heads home menu.
+35. You should be back on the Heads home menu.
 Click "Default Boot"
-12. IF you get a "No Default Boot Option Configured" page, click yes.
+36. IF you get a "No Default Boot Option Configured" page, click yes.
-13. Now choose the OS you want to boot.
+37. Now choose the OS you want to boot.
 If asked, to Confirm boot details, select "Make Default" and hit enter
-14. If asked if you would like to add a disk encryption to the TPM, select "N" for No. I haven't had luck figuring out this feature.
+38. If asked if you would like to add a disk encryption to the TPM, select "N" for No. I haven't had luck figuring out this feature.
-15. When asked if your GPG card is inserted, type "Y" for yes and hit enter
+39. When asked if your GPG card is inserted, type "Y" for yes and hit enter
-16. Type in your GPG user pin and hit enter
+40. Type in your GPG user pin and hit enter
-17. Your system should now boot into the OS you chose.
+41. Your system should now boot into the OS you chose.

 Make sure the reboot the system one more time to ensure the Nitrokey works fine.
 If you get an error with the system Unable to unseal the TOTP or TOTP Generation Failed, rerun the "Generate new TOTP/HOTP secret"